 The importance of optical properties for understanding the physics of the solid state has motivated the experimentalists to measure them accurately.
-The dielectric function ε or the optical conductivity σ are hard to measure directly.
-The quantities one is able to observe in experiment are the transmittance T and the reflectance R.1
+The dielectric function $\epsilon$ or the optical conductivity $\sigma$ are hard to measure directly.
+The quantities one is able to observe in experiment are the transmittance T and the reflectance R.

-In order to obtain the reflectance and the transmittance of the sample, it is necessary to compare the reflectivity spectrum and the transmission spectrum , respectively to a reference spectrum.
+In order to obtain the reflectance and the transmittance of the sample, it is necessary to compare the reflectivity spectrum and the transmission spectrum, respectively to a reference spectrum.
 For the reflectivity reference, the reflectivity spectrum of a gold mirror is used.
 For the transmission reference, the transmission of an empty sample holder is used.
-The actual setup of switching between the reference and the sample is shown in Fig.2
+The actual setup in which you can switch between the reference and the sample is depicted in Fig.2.

 A straightforward experimental setup, which used to be used for decades, for measuring T and R is shown in Fig. 3.
 Light coming from a source with a continuous spectrum is split up into its frequency components by a grid.
 A light with a narrow frequency range is picked up by a slit, passes the sample and is measured by a detector.
-By repeating the measurement without the sample,
+By repeating the measurement without the sample, the reference is obtained.
+The quotient of the transmission with sample and

-1In sophisticated experiments also other quantities are observed, e.g. by ellipsometry the ratio R_p/R_s (R_p reflectance of light polarized parallel to the plane of incidence, R_s reflectance of light polarized perpendicular to the plane of incidence) and the phase shift θ of the reflected light are measured.
+&lt;sup>1In sophisticated experiments also other quantities are observed, e.g. by ellipsometry the ratio $R_p/R_s$ ( $R_p$ reflectance of light polarized parallel to the plane of incidence, $R_s$ reflectance of light polarized perpendicular to the plane of incidence) and the phase shift $\theta$ of the reflected light are measured.
 From these two quantities other optical properties are obtained.